 The Roll-over can be used in pregnancy, too.

 - Start with the Hands-and-Knees position.
 For two to three contractions, the mother rests on her hands and knees.
 She can certainly have her forearms resting over the raised back of the hospital bed or leaning on a birth ball to save her wrists from strain.

 - After three contractions, the mom lays on her side.
 Either side.
 Let’s say left side.
 A long pillow or rolled blanket separates her knees AND ankles to reduce pulling on her pelvic ligaments.
 She lies with the right hip directly over her left.
 Her back is straight and she doesn’t lean forward or backward in bed.

 - After three contractions, she rearranges herself so that she is now leaning quite forward.
 A pillow is there for her higher shoulder.
 The pillow between her legs is moved in front of her abdomen so that her right knee can be bent and rest upon a high pillow.
-I call this, Left-lean over.
-Its a common "Bradley class" relaxation pose.
-The mother's belly button points into the matress as much as possible without lying on the baby.
-A pillow-y nest will raise the mother's pelvis and ribs a bit to give baby room, if needed.
+I call this “left lean-over.”
+It’s a common “Bradley class” relaxation pose.
+The mother’s belly button points into the mattress as much as possible without lying on the baby.
+A pillowy nest will raise the mother’s pelvis and ribs a bit to give baby room, if needed.

 - After three contractions, the birthing mom gets into an Open-Knee Chest position if she is able to move readily (if a woman is “on an epidural” she will need a lot of help and some open minded providers!).
 If not, she goes to the next position.

 - After three contractions, she lies on her right side, Right-right angle.